 Users aren’t just looking to be entertained.
 They want to learn, compete, win, and grow—and they’ll migrate toward the platforms that let them do all four.

 So whether you’re inspired by the fast-paced world of digital card rooms or interested in building the next gamified productivity tool, one thing’s certain: skill-driven engagement is the future.
-And it’s already happening.
+And it’s already happening in the digital entertainment industry, where users seek both entertainment and personal development.